pndurette/spinnaker-playground/README.md

 ## Cleanup

-### Remove Spinnaker from Kubernetes
+### Remove Spinnaker from k3s

-To remove any trace from Spinnaker from k3s, just delete the namespace it was installed in and the HelmChart resource it was installed with.
+To remove any trace of Spinnaker from k3s, just delete the namespace it was installed in and the HelmChart resource it was installed with.
 This can take a while as Kubernetes does a clean removal.

 ```bash
 export SPIN_NAMESPACE='spin-playground'